 Dr. Zoe Andrews is a Research Associate with interests in dependability, architectural modelling, formal methods, probability, systems of systems and cyber-physical systems.
 She currently works on the TAMS4CPS project where she assists in the creation of a strategic collaboration agenda between the EU and US on modelling and simulation of cyber-physical systems.
 Her current research focuses on modelling and analysis of dependability attributes, primarily at the architectural level.

 Zoe was awarded her PhD (supervised by Prof. John Fitzgerald) on "Continuous Probability Distributions in Model-Based Specification Languages" in 2012.
-This investigated ways in which stochastic reasoning could be combined with logical reasoning for the specification and analysis of fault-tolerant systems.
+This investigated ways in which probabilistic reasoning could be combined with logical reasoning for the specification and analysis of fault-tolerant systems.

-MSc in Process Analytics and Quality Technology, both from Newcastle University.
+Zoe has a BSc in Statistics and Computer Science, and an MSc in Process Analytics and Quality Technology, both from Newcastle University.